 - Happens in Stargate SG-1 when Anubis possesses a host.
 The host develops sores and various ailments, eventually dying, forcing him to look for a new host.
-This is because he's partially ascended.
+This is because he's not an ordinary Goa'uld (who normally can make their hosts last for centuries) but partially ascended.

 - The alien leader Mabus from First Wave was able to possess humans, but the process was often fatal, sometimes within seconds.
 He eventually realized the host's physical health was unimportant, but rather high intelligence was the key to prolonged survival.
 The aliens knew that from the start, which is why they initially grew a husk from Cade's DNA, figuring that someone like Cade would definitely be able to contain Mabus's consciousness.
 His final body is that of Cade and Jordan's son, whose growth was artificially accelerated.

 - Demons are the premier example in the series as they can possess people against their will.
 Any normal wound they receive while possessed is ignored, but once exorcised the wounds take their toll on the host, frequently killing them.
 It is unclear if there would be any burnout from an injury-free, long-term possession as no such cases arise.

 - Angels are so powerful that they will do this to any host that isn't specifically suited to them, doubly so for Archangels.
 Sam and Dean are the result of generations of breeding to produce viable hosts for Lucifer and Michael.
 Satan has to go through a few different host bodies, since they degenerate from his sheer power.
 He believes Sam's body has enough power on its own to stand the possession.
 Even Raphael's true vessel is left catatonic after being his possession.
 It may just be he didn't care to heal him, as Michael promises Dean he wouldn't leave him a "drooling mess" after possessing him.